Applying Web Controls in Page Report

 To insert a parameter form control and use it to run report:

 - Do either of the following:

-- Select Menu > Insert > Parameter Form Control, then select the destination where you want to add the parameter form control and select the mouse button.
+- Select Menu > Insert > Parameter Form Control, then point to the destination where you want to add the parameter form control and select the mouse button.